GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 If you cannot remove all uses of `eval()`, you can still set a strict nonce-based CSP, but you will have to use the `'unsafe-eval'` CSP keyword which will make your policy slightly less secure.

-You can find these and more examples of such refactoring in our strict CSP Codelab:
+You can find these and more examples of such refactoring in this strict CSP Codelab:
 {% Glitch {
   id: 'strict-csp-codelab',
   path: 'demo/solution_nonce_csp.html',